open-cluster-management-io/governance-policy-addon-controller/README.md

 [registration-operator](https://github.com/open-cluster-management-io/registration-operator), and
 importing a cluster.

-Alternatively, you can run `./build/manage-clusters.sh` to deploy a hub and a configurable number of managed clusters (defaults to one) using Kind.
+Alternatively, you can run:
+- `./build/manage-clusters.sh` to deploy a hub and a configurable number of managed clusters (defaults to one) using Kind
+- `make kind-bootstrap-cluster`, a wrapper for the `./build/manage-clusters.sh` script
+- `make kind-bootstrap-cluster-dev`, a wrapper for the `./build/manage-clusters.sh` script that stops short of deploying the controller so that the controller can be run locally.

+*Note*: You may need to run `make clean` if there are existing stale `kubeconfig` files at the root of the repo.

 Before the addons can be successfully distributed to the managed cluster, the work-agent must be started.
 This usually happens automatically within 5 minutes of importing the managed cluster, and can be waited for programmatically with the `wait-for-work-agent` make target.

+To deploy basic `ManagedClusterAddons` to all managed clusters, you can run `make kind-deploy-addons`.

+To delete created clusters, you can use the `make kind-bootstrap-delete-clusters` target, a wrapper for the `./build/manage-clusters.sh` script.

 ### Deploying changes